CRISES IN THE CAPITALIST SYSTEM

 5. Speculators’ Failure to Repay Loans.

-This led to bank failures, financial panic, and a breakdown in credit systems, deepening the depression.
+Speculators failex to repay their loans after stock market crash, leading to bank failures, financial panic and a breakdown in credit systems, deepening economic depression.

-Therefore, the Depression was a natural stage in the capitalist production cycle, especially after the long boom of the 1920's.
+Therefore, Economic depression was a natural stage in capitalist production cycle, especially after long boom of 1920's.

 7. Poor Banking Structure.

-In the 1920s, banks were opened rapidly and without strong regulation.
+In 1920s, banks were opened rapidly and without strong regulation.

 Many banks extended bad loans, particularly to housing and real estate markets.

-European colonial governments transferred the burden of the economic crisis onto their colonies, leading to the following effects:
+European colonial governments transferred the burden of the economic crisis onto their colonies, leading consequences like:

-1. Drastic Fall in the Prices of Raw Materials.
+1. Drastic Fall in Prices of Raw Materials.

-To cope with the crisis, colonial governments reduced wages in various sectors.
+To cope with G.E.D, colonial governments reduced wages in colonial sectors.

 3. Massive Unemployment.

-Colonial governments downsized armies, closed public works, and reduced the number of civil servants.
+Colonial governments downsized armies, closed public works, and reduced number of civil servants, increasing poverty and hardship to Africans.

 4. Introduction of Agricultural Schemes.